RickStrahl/Westwind.Globalization/Readme.md

 </system.webServer>
 </configuration>
 ```

+Note this entry is automatically made for you when you install the NuGet package.

 **Usage:**
 The resource handler is then accessed as a script resource in your code by calling the